 Doctors can easily treat chlamydia with a course of antibiotics.
 They’ll either prescribe azithromycin or doxycycline tablets.

-If your partner is being treated for the infection, again avoid sex for a week following treatment completion.
+If your partner is being treated for the infection, again, avoid sex until a week after treatment.

-It’s also important to tell recent sexual partners about your positive result.
-Known as ‘contact tracing, informing partners that they may also have chlamydia minimises their chance of developing complications.
+It’s also essential to tell recent sexual partners about your positive result.
+Known as contact tracing, informing partners that they may also have chlamydia minimises their chance of developing complications.

 Chlamydia and Pregnancy

-Antibiotics used to treat the chlamydia are perfectly safe to take during pregnancy.
+Antibiotics used to treat chlamydia are perfectly safe to take during pregnancy.

-Asymptomatic chlamydia is typically diagnosed in women in the following ways:
+Doctors can diagnose asymptomatic chlamydia in women in the following ways:

 – During periodic cervical screening tests (which have replaced pap smears).

-– Opportunistic screening while getting checked for suitability to take the contraceptive pill.
+– Opportunistic screening while getting checking the suitability to take the contraceptive pill.

 – During fertility checks.